AI-Hypercomputer/torchprime/e2e_testing/README.md

 - Check workload exit code.
 - Check for specific log strings that indicate training success.
 - Check that there is a profile `.pb` file.
+- Check that the step time is within a reasonable range.

 ## v6e XPK cluster